The 13 Hallmarks of an Exceptional Startup Founder

-Spoiler alert: There’s no “recipe” for a great startup founder.
-And anyone who tells you that you just need 7 habits, or 10 qualities, or any other magic number of things is probably more concerned with selling ad space than mentoring founders.
 Great leaders come in many different forms, with different backgrounds, strengths, and areas of expertise.
-But some patterns do start to emerge when you look at a big sample of successful founders — especially in the bootstrapped business model.
-Being in the acquisition business, we’ve had the distinct advantage of purchasing more than 40 companies and reviewing hundreds more from behind the scenes.
+But some patterns do begin to emerge when you examine a large sample of successful founders — especially within the bootstrapped business model.
+With our positioning in the acquisition business, we’ve had the distinct advantage of purchasing more than 40 companies and reviewing hundreds more from behind the scenes.

-We’re excited to share a few things we’ve noticed along the way about great founders.
+We’re excited to share some insights we’ve gathered along the way in regards to great founders.
 They:

-- Care about their customers as much as revenue
+• Care about their customers as much as their revenue

 Top 13 Traits of the Best Startup Founders